zheludkovm/LinuxJavaFixes/README.md

 and replace hex codes wuth yours

-to use custom mapping use following option to run app :
+use following option to run app with custom mapping :

 -javaagent:[path]/LinuxJavaFixes-1.0.0-SNAPSHOT.jar=[your mapping file]